University of Toronto Faculty of Arts and Science: College system

-Every undergraduate student in the Faculty of Arts and Science belongs to one of the affiliated colleges.
-These include the constituent colleges (Innis, New, University, and Woodsworth) and federated colleges (St. Michael's, Trinity, and Victoria).
+Every undergraduate student in the Faculty of Arts and Science belongs to one of seven colleges on the St. George campus.
+These include the constituent colleges (Innis, New, University, and Woodsworth) and undergraduate colleges of the federated universities (St. Michael's, Trinity, and Victoria).
+The University of Toronto Scarborough (originally known as Scarborough College) was part of the faculty until it became a separate academic division in 1972.
+Likewise, the University of Toronto Mississauga (originally Erindale College) separated from the faculty in the 2002-03 academic year following significant growth in enrolment.